What Is Functional Training?

 Functional training first started as a form of physical therapy to rehabilitate injured athletes, and it then gained popularity as an effective cross-training method.
 Nowadays, functional fitness is the touchstone for the military and athletes alike.

-The U.S. Army Training and Doctrine Command recognized the need for functional training to prepare soldiers for the types of tasks that would be expected in combat.
-Their training sessions include pushing, pulling, lunging, changing direction, jumping, and more.
+The US Army Training and Doctrine Command recognised the need for functional training to prepare soldiers for the types of tasks that would be expected in combat.
+Their training sessions include pushing, pulling, lunging, changing direction, jumping and more.
 This is the foundation of a functional training fitness workout.

 What Are the Benefits of Functional Training?